MiSTer-devel/Arcade-MysticMarathon_MiSTer/Readme.md

 ## Status

-* Mystic Marathon seems to run and play fine, with somewhat incorrect colors (ocean should be blue, not purple --> [video showing normal colors](https://www.youtube.com/watch?v=R5OeC6Wc_yI))
+* The game seems to play fine, colors are closer to what the original board would have output most likely, maybe a little muted, LUT needs some slight adjustments later.
 * Video has this occasional blip where you see a line scrolling, it's possible that sync is not properly aligned internally.
+* Video blanks are slightly off, you can see the last line at the top of the screen and then a black line.

 ## To-Do

+* Pause.
-* Pause not implemented.
+* HiScore.
-* HiScore saving not implemented yet.
 * MiSTer DIP system not implemented yet (DIPS are defined away as CPU behavior currently in the PIA due to them not being a standard DIP system)
-* Adjust video output for HDMI, it is up a few too many lines.
+* Analog video is untested as my scaler doesn't sync to the image, may need to clean that up somewhat.

 ## ROM Files Instructions